w3c/ColorWeb-CG/hdr_html_canvas_element.md

-The primary use case is the drawing of HDR images into an HTML Canvas element such that the images are displayed as they would have been if they had been introduced in an `img` or `video` elements.
+The primary use case is the drawing of HDR images into an HTML Canvas element such that the images are displayed as they would have been if they had been introduced in an `img` or `video` element.
 Example applications include:

 * drawing images retrieved from a file whose format is not supported by the `img` or `video` elements
-* collages of images, both HDR and SDR, for a variety of sources
+* collage of images, both HDR and SDR
-* drawing of UI elements that accompany an HDR video presentation
+* drawing of visual elements that are related to an HDR video presentation, with the expectation that the visual elements match the look of the video presentation.

 ## Scope